-The Titan 50 rack comes pre-assembled with all clamps already in place
+The Titan 70 rack comes pre-assembled with all clamps already in place

 - 1. Pull rack out of box. - Loosen nuts on side arms and snare clamps so you can rotate bars.
 The Simmons logo in the middle of the rack should face the back of the kit. - 3.
 Pull the side arms and snare arm out into their playing positions. - 4.
-Tighten nuts on side arm clamps. - Loosen L-rod wing nuts on tom clamps: the clamps that angle up above the rack.
+Tighten nuts on side arm clamps. - 5.
+Loosen L-rod wing nuts on tom clamps: the clamps that angle up above the rack.
 Insert plastic of L-rod into tom clamps and tighten wing nuts.
 Add another L-rod to the snare clamp, the one that faces the player on the short arm.

-NOTE 1: We recommend putting the Titan 50 on a drum rug to keep the components together.
+NOTE 1: We recommend putting the Titan 70 on a drum rug to keep the components together.

 NOTE 2: The right-side bar has a pass-through clamp, designed to make the rack expandable.
 You can make this arm shorter when you assemble the kit to save space.
-If you expand the kit without optional Titan 50 Expansion Kit, you can lengthen that arm to accommodate the extra tom and cymbal.